CMecrow/CM-Project-1/Docs/Testing.md

     - Couple of different techniques used to try and center the DMDC logo in the Nav.
 First attempt was to use an <ul> element inside the <nav> element with the <nav> element set at a smaller width to work as a boundary for the links.
 The Home and Join <li> elements would then be targetted and floated left with Finds and About floated right.
 This would then create a gap in the center for the logo.
 Though this may have worked fine for a desktop site, I was concerned that applying a strict pixel dimention to the <Nav> element would cause issues when trying to make the site responsive.
 [Tutorial followed](https://youtu.be/hp-LP8Nv18s)

     I instead centered the logo using percentages to help with responsiveness and match my mobile wireframes.
-I then positioned the <a> nav links via display: 'flex' with CSS3.
+I then positioned the <a> nav links via display: 'flex' with CSS3 to create the desired effect.